-That’s all well and good but what if I play a variety of golf courses with different conditions?
-This is where a mid bounce wedge can help a golfer accommodate most playing conditions.
+That’s all well and good, but what if I play a variety of golf courses with different conditions?
+This is where a mid-bounce wedge can help a golfer accommodate most playing conditions.

 A lot of golfers have different techniques for chipping, pitching, and bunker shots.

-If you have a steep angle of attack and cut across the ball, then a golf wedge with more bounce would be ideal so it doesn’t dig into the ground so much.
+If you have a steep angle of attack and cut across the ball, then a golf wedge with more wedge bounce would be ideal so it doesn’t dig into the ground so much.

 The sole plates of some of the wedges have been crafted to accommodate players that like to open or keep the face square whilst playing shots around the green.

 There are a couple of things to consider when choosing the correct bounce on a golf wedge.
-The type of playing conditions and your technique are normally pretty good indicators as to how much bounce you will need.
+The type of playing conditions and your technique usually are pretty good indicators as to how much bounce you will need.

-For some tips on a shot in which you need a wedge, check out the link on How to Play a Bunker Shot.
+For some tips on a shot in which you need a sand wedge, check out the link on How to Play a Bunker Shot.

 If you have any questions, please leave them below.